Chicot County, Arkansas

 - 2019: Chicot County celebrated its bicentennial anniversary.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Chicot County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Chicot County, Arkansas.